smaakage85/shapemaker/README.md

 - a minimalistic template for model code
 - a template for a docker image for model training
-- an endpoint docker image template
+- an endpoint docker image template for real-time inference
 - command line functions for interacting with the model/endpoint
 - command line functions for delivering and integrating the model w/Sagemaker
-- workflows enabling continuous integration/delivery
+- workflows enabling continuous integration/delivery.

 `shapemaker` builds on the [Bring Your Own Container (BYOC)](https://towardsdatascience.com/bring-your-own-container-with-amazon-sagemaker-37211d8412f4) Sagemaker functionality for **full developer control**.

+In other words, if you find, that Sagemaker *does not offer enough flexibility* with respect to either

+1. customization of training jobs
+2. customization of endpoints
+3. customization of how to serve endpoints

+out-of-the-box, then `shapemaker` might be a good fit for you.

 `shapemaker` targets *full-stack* data scientists with intermediate knowledge of python, Amazon Sagemaker as well as AWS in general, docker, shell scripting and development of web applications.